syed25041996/Sign-up-form/README.md

 * The interface used to manage the database is myphpadmin

-* I shall seperately attach the screenshots and send it
+* I shall seperately attach the screenshots

+* Security features haven't been added.
+I decided to make the code simple.
+You can add those features if its needed by you.